Localization of $q$-form field on squared curvature gravity domain wall brane coupling with gravity and background scalar: Conclusions

-Moreover, the parameter $\displaystyle t$ emerges as a pivotal factor in the context of $q$-form field coupling to a scalar field exclusively.
-For 0-form fields, the presence of $\displaystyle t$ does not influence the zero mode.
-Conversely, the existence of a localized zero mode for 1-form fields requires $\displaystyle t>{1}/{2}$, while for 2-form fields, this threshold is raised to $\displaystyle t>{3}/{2}$.
+Then, the coupling parameter $\displaystyle t$ emerges as a pivotal factor in the context of $q$-form field coupling to the background scalar field exclusively.
+We suggest the positive value of the parameter $t$, and the effective potential will always be in volcano form.
+Furthermore, for the 0-form fields, the zero-mode can always be localized on the brane regardless of what value the parameter $t$ is.
+Conversely, the existence of a localized zero-mode for the 1-form fields requires $\displaystyle t>{1}/{2}$, while for 2-form fields, this threshold is raised to $\displaystyle t>{3}/{2}$.

+{ Starting from the squared curvature gravity domain wall brane, we investigate the coupling of $q$-form fields with gravity and the background scalar, and demonstrate that various $q$-form fields can be localized on the thick brane.
+These scenarios further indicate the possible signatures arising from the higher-dimensional spacetime, which could lead to observable features \cite{Capozziello2206.03690}.
+This work thus provides a framework for exploring new signatures of higher-dimensional physics and motivates further investigation into the phenomenology of bulk-brane systems. }

-In conclusion, our work not only addresses and fills the gaps left by previous studies that overlooked scalar field coupling but also advances the analytical framework for examining the localization of $q$-form fields on domain wall branes in the presence of gravitational and scalar field couplings.
+In conclusion, our work not only addresses and fills the gaps left by previous studies that overlooked scalar field coupling but also advances the analytical framework for examining the localization of $q$-form fields on domain wall brane in the presence of the gravity and the background scalar field couplings.
 By shedding light on these complex interactions, we pave the way for future investigations into the diverse mechanisms of localization across different coupling forms, thereby enriching the theoretical landscape of higher-dimensional physics and its implications for the fabric of our universe.